Valiantsin2021/api-coverage-tracker/readme.md

 For Axios and Fetch clients, it also tracks the previous coverage statistics.

 For Postman collections it also tracks the previous coverage statistics.
+Supports run from the command line.

 ## [Coverage Report sample](https://valiantsin2021.github.io/api-coverage-tracker)